NamrataMathur/RHTest/_site/index.md

 - Database: MySQL 8 with InnoDB storage engine.
 - PHP 7.2.

-- Consider setting up a scale-out deployment, or using [Federated Cloud Sharing](https://doc.owncloud.com/server/user_manual/files/federated_cloud_sharing.html) to keep individual ownCloud instances to a manageable size.
+- Set up a scale-out deployment, or using [Federated Cloud Sharing](https://doc.owncloud.com/server/user_manual/files/federated_cloud_sharing.html) to keep individual ownCloud instances to a manageable size.

-**Important**: Apart from the recommendation above, depending on your organization's requirement of storage, users, high availability, etc., you will have specific system requirements that you require to meet to install your OwnCloud server.
-For specific system requirements for small workgroups, mid-size enterprises, and large enterprises, see the [ownCloud Administration Manual](https://doc.owncloud.com/server/admin_manual/).
-The ownCloud Administration Manual also covers information about Operating systems, Authentication, Backup processes, etc.

-### Installation on Ubuntu 18.04

-This section specifies the steps required to install ownCloud on a fresh installation of Ubuntu 18.04.
-You require to run the commands in your terminal to complete the installation.

-This section describes a quick manual installation, and you can also install ownCloud using Docker or the Installation Wizard.
-For detailed steps for the different installation options, see [ownCloud Administration Manual - Installation Options](https://doc.owncloud.com/server/admin_manual/installation/).

-#### Prerequisites
+### Prerequisites

 - Fresh install of Ubuntu 18.04 with SSH enabled.
 - A non-root user with sudo privileges.
-- [Install and configure the LAMP stack](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04): ownCloud requires a web server, a database, and PHP to function properly.
-Setting up a LAMP stack (Linux, Apache, MySQL, and PHP) server fulfills all of these requirements.
+- [Install and configure the LAMP stack](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04): ownCloud requires a web server, a database, and PHP to function optimally.
+Therefore, you require to set up a LAMP stack (Linux, Apache, MySQL, and PHP) to meet this requirement.
-- Setup an your SSL certificates.
+- Set up your SSL certificates.

-#### Step 1: Installing ownCloud
+### Step 1: Installing ownCloud

 ownCloud maintains a dedicated repository for Ubuntu that you can add to your server.